Gain Global Competence

 Schedule a Meeting

-Make an appointment via Starfish to discuss the requirements for the minor/certificate with the Study Abroad Advisor or stop by the Center for Global Engagement, 601 Duquesne Union, to get started.
+Make an appointment via Starfish with the Study Abroad Advisor to discuss the requirements for the minor and certificate in Intercultural Engagement, or stop by the Center for Global Engagement, 601 Duquesne Union, to get started.

 Start your Application

-Begin your application by printing the Intercultural Application pdf then meet with your Success Coach to review requirements and complete your academic plan.
+Begin your application by filling out and printing the Intercultural Minor Application then meet with your Success Coach to review requirements and complete your academic plan.
 When completed, bring your signed application to the Center for Global Engagement, 601 Union.

 Confirmation and Mentor